 Omaha, Neb., Oct.
-13.-Rev. Rowland Hills, the English clergyman, convicted of bigamy in marrying an American woman, was this morning sentenced at reded with the court asking he be given a light sentence.
+13 .- Rev. Rowland Hills, the English clergyman, convicted of bigamy in marrying an American woman, was this morning sentenced a Blair to four years.
+His English wife who crossed the sea to prosecute, inter ceded with the court asking he be given

 Connaught Startt for Kronsberg.
 London, Oct.
-13.-The duke and duchess of Connaught started unexpectedly for Kronsberg, Prussla, this morning.
-The secrecy of their movements leads to the belief that the condition of the Dowager Empress Frede. rick of Germany is more serious than has been admitted.
+13.-The duke and luchess of Connaught started unex morning.
+The secrecy of their move-ments leads to the belief that the conlition of the Dowager Empress F rick of Germany is more serious than has been admitted.